KingCornWallis/OperatingSystems/Project1/README.txt

-// This repository contains the project 1 for CS 470 for Spring 2018.
+// This repository contains project 1 for CS 470 for Spring 2018.

 The purpose of this project is provide experience with process manipulation in UNIX.